write a letter on your computer.

 But now we want to get the main body of the letter.

-To do that, we're not going to type it out, we're going to Copy & Paste it.
+To do that, we're not going to type it out, way too much like hard work.
+We're going to Copy & Paste it.

 Move your pointer onto the text in the box opposite.